 In PRK, the corneal epithelium is removed and then the excimer laser is used to sculpt the anterior curvature of the corneal stromal bed.
 PRK is used to treat myopia, hyperopia, and astigmatism.
 The epithelium typically takes 3 to 4 days to regenerate; during this time a bandage contact lens is worn.
 Unlike LASIK, no corneal flap is created.

 PRK may be more suitable for patients with thin corneas or anterior basement membrane dystrophy.

 Advantages of PRK include an overall thicker residual stromal bed, which reduces but does not eliminate the risk of ectasia, and lack of flap-related complications.

-Disadvantages include the potential for corneal haze formation (if a large amount of corneal tissue is ablated) and the need for postoperative corticosteroid drops for 3 mo.
+Disadvantages include the potential for corneal haze formation (if a large amount of corneal tissue is ablated) and the need for postoperative corticosteroid drops for several months.
 The intraocular pressure of postoperative patients who are using topical corticosteroids should be monitored carefully because corticosteroid-induced glaucoma has been reported after PRK.